Make Money Jobs & Careers

 AntonioDiaz/Adobe female boss acting angry at male employee showing papers

 Sexual harassment in the workplace remains a serious issue.
-Any kind of unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature are illegal.
+Any kind of unwelcome sexual advances, requests for sexual favors, or verbal or physical harassment of a sexual nature or related to a person's sex are illegal.

 If your boss doesn't respond to claims of sexual harassment, you can file a complaint with the Equal Employment Opportunity Commission (EEOC).